Structured sunflowers and canonical Ramsey properties: The finite sunflower property

 \begin{defn} We say that a \Fr class $\mc{K}$ is \emph{transitive} if each vertex of each structure in $\mc{K}$ has the same quantifier-free type.
 Note that $\mc{K}$ is transitive if and only if its \Fr limit $M$ is transitive -- hence the terminology (which is admittedly a slight abuse of language). \end{defn}

-The proof of the following Theorem \ref{t: vertex-tr free amalg have finite SP} is inspired by the proof of \cite[Theorem 3.2]{NR78} (in particular, the idea therein of ``pasting a structure" into the edges of a hypergraph of large girth, which one can also find in \cite{NR78b}).
+The proof of the following Proposition \ref{p: vertex-tr free amalg have finite SP} is inspired by the proof of \cite[Theorem 3.2]{NR78} (in particular, the idea therein of ``pasting a structure" into the edges of a hypergraph of large girth, which one can also find in \cite{NR78b}).

-\begin{thm} Let $\mc{L}$ be a relational language.
+\begin{prop} Let $\mc{L}$ be a relational language.
 Let $\mc{K}$ be a transitive free amalgamation class of $\mc{L}$-structures.
-Then $\mc{K}$ has the very canonical vertex-Ramsey property, and hence by Theorem \ref{t: very canonical vertex-RP implies finite SP} has the finite sunflower property. \end{thm} \begin{proof} Let $g = 4$.
+Then $\mc{K}$ has the very canonical point-Ramsey property, and hence by Theorem B has the finite sunflower property. \end{prop} \begin{proof} Let $g = 4$.
 Let $s \in \N_+$, $B \in \mc{K}$.
-Let $n = |B|$, and let $H$ be an $n$-uniform hypergraph given by Proposition \ref{p: very canonical hypergraph witness} (using the stated values of $s$, $n$ and $g$).
+Let $n = |B|$.
+We may assume $n \geq 2$ as the case $n = 1$ is trivial.
+Let $H$ be an $n$-uniform hypergraph given by Proposition \ref{p: very canonical hypergraph witness} (using the stated values of $s$, $n$ and $g$).
 Let $C$ be an $\mc{L}$-structure with domain $\dom(H)$ given by taking each edge of $H$ and replacing it with a copy of the $\mc{L}$-structure $B$ (and not adding any other relations).
 As the girth of $H$ is $> 2$, each pair of distinct edges of $H$ intersects in at most one vertex, and each vertex of $B$ has the same quantifier-free type, so $C$ is well-defined.
 We refer to the copies of $B$ in $C$ resulting from $H$-hyperedges as \emph{$H$-copies} of $B$.

 Let $\mc{F}$ be a set of irreducible finite $\mc{L}$-structures such that $\mc{K}$ is the class of $\mc{F}$-free $\mc{L}$-structures (the existence of $\mc{F}$ is guaranteed by Lemma \ref{l: free amalg iff forb irred}).
 First observe that for $u, v \in C$, if $(u, v)$ is an edge of the Gaifman graph of $C$, then there is an $H$-copy of $B$ containing $u, v$.
 As the girth of $H$ is $> 3$, for $u, v, w \in C$, if $u, v, w$ form a clique in the Gaifman graph of $C$, then $u, v, w$ lie in the same $H$-copy of $B$.
 So $C$ is $\mc{F}$-free, and thus $C \in \mc{K}$.
-As $H$ satisfies the properties specified in Proposition \ref{p: very canonical hypergraph witness}, it is immediate that $C$ is a witness of the very canonical vertex-Ramsey property for $(s, B)$. \end{proof}
+As $H$ satisfies the properties specified in Proposition \ref{p: very canonical hypergraph witness}, it is immediate that $C$ is a witness of the very canonical point-Ramsey property for $(s, B)$. \end{proof}